 Brown the shaved steak on the SAUTE mode in batches, once browned.
 Turn off Instant Pot, deglaze pan with a little water if needed.
 Return beef to the Instant Pot, mix the sauce ingredients together in a small bowl and pour over the shaved beef.
 Place the lid on the Instant Pot, turn the valve to close, Pressure Cook on High for 6-8 minutes.
 Use the Instant Release method, as soon as time is up, stirring in sliced green onions and sprinkling on red pepper flakes and/or sesame seeds.

-How to store Mongolian Beef Recipe
+How to serve Mongolian Thinly Sliced Beef

 - Rice | White rice will be ready in the same amount of time, but plan ahead if you are making brown rice since takes twice as long to cook, our personal favorite is Jasmine, but any rice will work.